Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 44 of Meeus index or 997 from Brown series.

 The length of the current synodic month is 2 hours and 10 minutes shorter than the mean synodic month length.
 It is 3 hours and 59 minutes longer compared to 21st century's shortest synodic month length.

-1 day after point of apogee on 19 August 2003 at 14:22 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next perigee on 31 August 2003 at 18:47 in ♎ Libra.
+1 day since point of apogee on 19 August 2003 at 14:22 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next perigee on 31 August 2003 at 18:47 in ♎ Libra.

 The Moon is 405 053 km (251 688 mi) away from Earth and getting closer over the next 11 days until the point perigee when Earth-Moon distance is going to be 367 929 km (228 620 mi).

-1 day after ascending node on 19 August 2003 at 21:08 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 2 September 2003 at 07:23 in ♏ Scorpio.
+1 day after ascending node on 19 August 2003 at 21:08 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 2 September 2003 at 07:23 in ♏ Scorpio.

-11 days since the previous standstill on 9 August 2003 at 06:19 in ♑ Capricorn when the Moon has reached South declination of ∠-26.553°, the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠26.649° at the point of next northern standstill on 23 August 2003 at 11:41 in ♋ Cancer.
+11 days since the last southern standstill on 9 August 2003 at 06:19 in ♑ Capricorn when the Moon has reached South declination of ∠-26.553° the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠26.649° at the point of next northern standstill on 23 August 2003 at 11:41 in ♋ Cancer.

 In 7 days on 27 August 2003 at 17:26 in ♌ Leo the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.